The information described on this page is only available to users on the Team plan.

 When viewing another team member's forms, you can track requests on their behalf.
 Team members get the following elevated permissions on each other's forms:

-When on the Team plan, requestors and recipients can also access the tracking page (when you share them the direct link to the form's tracking page), and they will only see requests where they are the requestor or a recipient, and will not be able to cancel requests.
+When on the Team plan, requestors and recipients can also access the tracking page (when you share them the direct link to the form's tracking page), and they will only see requests where they are party to.

 To share the tracking page link with requestors or recipients: